Anyone receiving or investigating a concern must follow the investigation procedure

 The investigator uses the collated evidence and statements to form the basis of their decisions about the allegations.

-- Produce report: The investigator will produce a final report detailing actions taken and their findings.
-The report should follow Girlguiding’s report template.
+- Produce report: the investigator will produce a final report detailing actions taken and their findings.
+The report should follow Girlguiding’s report template (available on request).

 Step 4: Report reviewed